jalinmayberry/Home-SOC-Lab/README.md

 ## Getting Started

 1. Follow the instructions in `Part 1` for the initial setup.
-2. Move to `Part 2` for configuring destinations and finalizing the data pipeline.
+2. Move to `Part 2` for configuring destinations and finalizing the data pipeline (Coming Soon).

 ## Future Enhancements